alan-turing-institute/alexa-room-finder/docs/troubleshooting.md

 2. Still logged into https://alexa.amazon.co.uk (as the corporate account Alexa uses), go to the home section.
 You should hopefully see a card with the actual error.
 If the error is 'Skill response was marked as a failure: The target Lambda application returned a failure response' or 'Null Speechlet Response', then that confirms it's a lambda problem, so move to the next step.
 If there's some other error, then I'd first suggest googling the error message, and seeing if you can resolve it without code changes - especially if it's 'Alexa Skill', not Lambda, related.

 3. Open the [AWS console](https://eu-west-1.console.aws.amazon.com/console/home?region=eu-west-1#), log in as the corporate account, then go to CloudWatch, then Logs.
 Open the logs for aws/lambda/RoomFinder.
 Review the most recent logs (the one marked with REPORT) to find the error.
 If it was a one-off error, you can find the specific RequestID that failed back at https://alexa.amazon.co.uk.
 It should provide a stack trace in the 'report' section.
 Find that, and google it, then refer to the 'Debugging code' section.

+	NB: If you get timeouts that can often mean there's a problem with the requesters.
+Try testing those with the files in `test/requesters`.

+4. In fixing, test with lambda-local.
+See the "Testing Lambda Code Locally" section for help with this.

 #### Other things you might want to check